Battery recycling: Lithium-ion batteries

+It is expected that a market for lithium recycled from batteries will exist by 2040, and this could add pressure on hard-rock lithium mining which produces relatively expensive lithium compared with lithium from brines.
+Lithium mining in Australia is in particular expected to be negatively impacted.

 Hydrometallurgical method

 One or more of these metal recovery processes are used to recover critical metals from battery waste.
 In hydrometallurgical methods, metals are first extracted in aqueous solution, typically using acids (such as sulfuric acid) and hydrogen peroxide as a reducing agent.
-This is followed by selective precipitation of the metals as salts.
+This is followed by the selective precipitation of the metals as salts.
 Hydrometallurgical processes have several advantages, such as low energy consumption, low cost and little hazardous gas emission.
 However, the use of dangerous acids during extraction poses safety concerns.
 Additionally, the method requires extensive and complicated processing to selectively precipitate each metal salt.

 Pyrometallurgical method

 Similar to hydrometallurgical methods, the primary aim of most pyrometallurgical recycling processes is the recovery of valuable minerals (especially Li, Co, and Ni) from the cathode electrode.
 Thus, the first step is frequently the separation of the cathode material from the rest of the cell components (such as polymer binders, organic electrolyte solutions, and aluminum foil current collectors).
 In typical pyrometallurgical processes, this separation step can be divided into two categories: incineration (burning organic components in an oxygen rich environment) and pyrolysis (decomposition of organic components without oxygen).
 While incineration generally requires lower temperatures and shorter times than pyrolysis, pyrolysis offers the advantage of lower CO/CO_{2} emissions and the potential to recover some organic compounds (such as fluorine containing electrolytes) by capturing and processing the off-gases.
 After decomposing the organic components of the cell, the remaining cathode material can either be separated from the Al current collector for roasting or the cathode and current collector can be used together for smelting.
 Smelting can also be performed without pretreatment using the entire battery cell, but this requires additional low temperature steps to prevent explosions from rapid electrolyte evaporation.

 For smelting processes, high temperatures (typically in excess of 1000 °C) are used to melt the Al-cathode mixture, which then reacts with the slag mixture (most commonly the CaO-SiO_{2}-Al_{2}O_{3} system) to form a transition metal (Co, Ni, Fe, Cu) rich alloy phase below the slag.
 This alloy phase can then be refined using traditional leaching methods to separate and purify the metallic species.
 While the conventional smelting process cannot recover Li or Mn from cathode materials (as these species will segregate to the slag), changes in the slag system (such as the shift to MnO-SiO_{2}-Al_{2}O_{3}) have been proposed to allow for recovery of these metals as well.